gruntwork-io/terraform-google-gke/examples/gke-private-tiller/README.md

 This example shows how to use Terraform to launch a GKE private cluster with Helm configured and installed.
-We achieve this by calling out to our [`kubergrunt`](https://github.com/gruntwork-io/kubergrunt) utility in order to securely deploy Tiller- the server component of Helm.
+We achieve this by calling out to our [`kubergrunt`](https://github.com/gruntwork-io/kubergrunt) utility in order to securely deploy Tiller - the server component of Helm.

 ## Background